 - LOG features: IP tags, IP tracking, visitors path, maximum detail on every single event on the site, advanced segmentation ( IP, country, city, referrer, search engine keywords, entry page, visited page, bounced visitors, visitors’ hardware, browser, browser language)

 - User Access Management and complete privacy control for each site.

-- Invisible or visible (gif or flash) counter: You can configure counter options independently and starting values.
+- Invisible or visible (gif or flash) counter: You can configure counter options independently and start values.
 So, you could either show traffic details to your visitors or not.

-Histats uses CDN (Content Delivery Network) services, and according to them, they track billions of hits per month.
-Therefore, you don’t need to worry about the stability of the platform.
+Histats uses CDN (Content Delivery Network) services; they track billions of hits per month.
+Therefore, you don’t need to worry about the platform’s stability.
 Click here to visit Histats.com.

 Statcounter is another popular online website traffic tracking, analyzing, and reporting tool used by more than two million websites globally.

 - Track web page performance: Just like you could analyze bounce rates, entry percentages, and exit rates on Google Analytics, with Statcounter, you can also find bounce rates, exit rates, top pages, and exit links.

 - Referrals & Search performance: One of the robust features of Statcounter is you can track website traffic sources easily.
 If you are using SEO techniques to increase traffic, you can find top keywords and their performance on specific search engines like Baidu and Yandex by using Statcounter.
 Not only that, you could find out recent keyword usage on each page.
 So, it gives you a rough idea of what keywords drive the most traffic on certain days, countries, and regions.
 Some of these features cannot be found in Google Analytics too.

 - Visitor Tracking: Knowing your target audience does not only help you to know what content they mostly prefer and understand what offers could convert higher for your readers.
 Statcounter has a robust visitor tracking platform that lets you know recent visitor activity, returning visits, and visitor paths.